TillF/SDI-logger/README.md

 \** manufacturer TRUcomponents, ATMEGA328

-### SDI-12 device not returning any or corrupted data <a name="SDI12_length"> </a>
-SDI-12-devices which return long data strings (e.g. many values returned in one measurement) may cause memory issues.
-These can cause corrupted or no data being returned or other unexpected behaviour.
-As of ver.
-1.31, return strings of at least 72 chars per device seem to be ok.

-### SDI-12 device not returning any or zero data
-When using power switching (POWER_PIN), the warmup time may be to short.
-Increase AWAKE_TIME.

-### Logger recording at irregular intervals, irrespective of interval settings
-We found this behaviour with one particular computer and IDE.
-When uploading the same scripts from another computer, everything worked correctly.
-Re-installing the IDE also solved this problem.

 ## Tweaking shields <a name="tweaking"> </a>
+Customizing shields serves to accommodate a better clock chip and to save energy.

-### Preparation / alterations to Keyes Date logging Shield for Arduino Uno for Data Logging
+### Preparation / alterations to Keyes Date logging Shield for Arduino Uno

 - aim: replace poor DS1307 RTC with DS3231, use power LED as message LED